Azure/azure-sdk-for-go/sdk/data/aztables/README.md

 # Azure Data Tables client library for Go

 Azure Data Tables is a NoSQL data storage service that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
-Tables scales as needed to support the amount of data inserted, and allow for the storing of data with non-complex accessing.
+Data Tables scales as needed to support the amount of data inserted, and allow for the storing of data with non-complex accessing.
 The Azure Data Tables client can be used to access Azure Storage or Cosmos accounts.

 [Source code][source_code] | [Package][Tables_gopackage] | [API reference documentation][Tables_ref_docs]